Florida Museum of Natural History: Dickinson Hall

 Dickinson Hall, opened in 1971, is located on Museum Road.
 It currently houses over 25 million objects and artifacts in its collections, which include ichthyology, paleontology (both vertebrate and invertebrate), botany, paleobotany and palynology, herpetology, malacology, mammalogy, ornithology, environmental archaeology, historical archaeology, archeology of the Caribbean and Florida, and the ethnography of Latin and North Americas.
 It also houses a state-of-the-art Molecular Systematics and Evolutionary Genetics lab.

 Powell Hall

-Located in the University of Florida Cultural Plaza, Powell Hall was constructed in 1995 on Hull Road near S.W.
-34th Street, about 2 miles west of Dickinson Hall.
+Located in the University of Florida Cultural Plaza, Powell Hall was constructed in 1995.
 It serves, along with the connected McGuire Center, as the main exhibits and public programs facility.
 Powell Hall was partially funded from a gift of $3 million from two University of Florida alumni couples; Bob and Ann and Steve and Carol Powell of Fort Lauderdale, and with matching funds from the National Endowment for the Humanities and from the Florida state government.